Demigod1410/ResumeForge/README.md

    - Verify the backend is running at http://localhost:8000
    - Check browser console for CORS errors
    - Ensure frontend API calls use the correct base URL

+4. **500 Server Errors**
+   - Check if the `.env` file exists in the project root with a valid `GEMINI_API_KEY`
+   - Verify that all required Python packages are installed correctly
+   - Check the server logs for detailed error messages
+   - Ensure the `data` directory exists in the `backend` folder and has write permissions

 4. **Python Dependency Issues**
    - Use a virtual environment to isolate dependencies